smucclaw/docassemble-l4/README.md

 That function will return the content of a docassemble interview that should function on a server with this module and scasp installed, such as the [l4-docassemble server](https://github.com/smucclaw/l4-docassemble).

-You can also access that functionality in a friendlier interface by running the docassemble.l4:intgen.yml interview.
+You can also access that functionality in a friendlier interface by running the docassemble.l4:intgen.yml interview, which accepts a LExSIS file and an s(CASP) file from the current user's playground static folder.